 What's this ESPP programme about?

-This double degree programme is a combination of Environmental Earth Systems Science (Society and the Earth System specialisation) with Public Policy and Global Affairs.
+This double major is a combination of Environmental Earth Systems Science (Society and the Earth System specialisation) with Public Policy and Global Affairs.
 This joint programme with the School of Social Sciences offers students the opportunity to build complementary skills in leadership, group work, and innovative problem-solving.
 With this, our students will be equipped with the necessary skills and knowledge to be the next generation of public policymakers, who are empowered to face the challenges of today’s rapidly changing world.

 Students admitted to this multidisciplinary programme will develop a strong background in quantitative environmental earth systems science and communication, public affairs, and international relations.